samir-sarwar/samir-vllm/README.md

 - Direct `model.safetensors` loading: parse metadata, validate tensor offsets, and copy the raw BF16 weights to GPU memory.
 There is also a memory-mapped loader implementation to avoid an extra CPU-side copy.
 - A fixed Llama 3.2 1B Instruct weight layout, with direct pointers to the embedding, normalization, attention, and MLP tensors across all 16 layers.
 - A local BPE tokenizer that supports Unicode, special tokens, encode/decode, and the Instruct chat prompt format; its expected output is covered by a dedicated test executable.
-- A CUDA embedding-gather kernel and prefill path that copies prompt token IDs to the GPU, allocates activations, and runs the first layer’s RMSNorm.
+- A CUDA embedding-gather kernel and prefill path that copies prompt token IDs to the GPU and allocates activations.
+- A CUDA RMSNorm kernel for the 2,048-wide hidden state: it reduces in FP32, applies the learned BF16 weights, and is now run as the first operation of layer 0 during prefill.
 - Initial RoPE support: precomputed GPU sine/cosine tables for the model’s scaled rotary frequencies, plus a CUDA kernel ready to rotate query and key projections.

 ## What I’m building toward